GeorgeHarland/RandomTower/README.md

 Enemies are destroyed by the player's circle weapon (arrow keys) or the tower's automatic arrow or powerup attacks.

-the bigger enemies can be pushed back, so try to use the circle weapon again those.
+The bigger enemies can be pushed back, so try to use the circle weapon against those.

 There are currently 7 powerups in the game.
 Press Q, W, E after getting some gold to try them out!